Key Message Blunders

 Many people in business choose to present their products and services with key messages that reflect their knowledge of their company’s offerings and would appeal to themselves.
 This approach sometimes works.
 Often, however, a slogan or value proposition not tested on people who match the ideal client profile fails to benefit promotional efforts.

 Typically, the basic problem is a lack of the authenticity that can only come from truly understanding what the ideal client values, expressed in their own vocabulary.

 Example 1 commits the blunder of the presumptuous use of your.
 No matter how popular, this boat centre could never achieve a sense of belonging to every person who reads its window sign.

 Rather than planting an intuitively acceptable idea into the mind of the reader – the mark of an effective key message – this claim inevitably alienates people who do not regard the place as their own.
 Its value at evoking and maintaining a sense of belonging among actual customers is likely mild, overall.

-Better to use something like California’s leading outboard experts, if it’s true.
+Better to use something like The island’s leading outboard experts, if true.

 Example 2 commits the blunder of promoting features that do not provide compelling benefits.
-The statement is purely about the graphic design studio, implying that its clients can get graphic design so good that it wins awards.
+The statement is purely about the design studio, implying that its clients can get interior design so good that it wins awards.

-If that is the best promise this studio can make, then how many prospective clients for graphic design consider the chance for the designer to win an award as a compelling reason to purchase design from them?
+If that is the best promise this studio can make, then how many prospective clients for interior design consider the chance for the designer to win an award as a compelling reason to purchase anything on offer?
 Chances are, the market’s values lie elsewhere.
-In that case, design awards had better be more important to this graphic design studio than more clients.
+In that case, design awards had better be more important to this design studio than more clients.

-Better to use something like Leaders in package design since 1999, if it's true.
+Better to say something like Leaders in designing indoor spaces since 1999, if true.